Helicobacter Pylori (cont.)

 What does H. pylori cause in humans?

 H. pylori infections start with a person acquiring the bacterium from another person (via either the fecal-oral or oral-oral route).
 Although the majority of individuals that have these bacteria in their GI tracts have few if any symptoms (see symptoms), most people develop stomach inflammation (gastritis) from the body's response to the bacterium itself and to a cytotoxin termed Vac-A, a chemical that the bacterium produces.
 Researchers also suggest that the stomach acid stimulates the bacterium in addition to the cytotoxin, and increases invasion of the lining of the stomach, inflammation, and ulcer formation.
-Other investigators have shown that these bacteria and their products are associated with alterations in the lining cells that are associated with stomach and other cancers, although these are infrequently seen diseases.
+Other investigators have shown that these bacteria and their products are associated with alterations in the cells lining the stomach that when altered are associated with stomach and other cancers, although these are infrequently seen diseases.

 What are the symptoms of H. pylori infections?